What is Orthodontics?

 Early orthodontic treatment is advantageous because a young child’s teeth have not finished erupting; this allows us to guide their eruption and address any problems at the earliest possible stage.
 Whether your child needs removable or fixed appliances, early orthodontic treatment can help to:

-Preserve space for teeth that have not yet erupted
+2) Preserve space for teeth that have not yet erupted.

 There are several benefits to addressing orthodontic needs during the teen years rather than putting off treatment until later.
 These benefits often include:

-The ability to preserve space for any unerupted teeth and provide room for crowded, erupting teeth
+2) The ability to preserve space for any unerupted teeth and provide room for crowded, erupting teeth.

-Restored facial symmetry and aesthetics by stimulating jaw growth
+3) Restored facial symmetry and aesthetics by stimulating jaw growth.

-Problems with the bite, including crossbite, open bite, underbite and overbite
+6) Reduces the problems with the bite, including crossbite, open bite, underbite and overbite.

 Do you worry that you are too old to straighten your teeth?
 You are never too old for orthodontics!
 In fact, about 25% of orthodontic patients are now adults.
 At our practice, we want you to know that a straight, healthy, beautiful smile is within your reach — no matter your age.
 We offer a number of orthodontic treatments and are happy to help you find the option that matches your personal needs and desires.
 In addition to traditional metal braces, more discreet options are often available to help you maintain a natural, professional appearance while you straighten your teeth.
 During your initial visit with our orthodontist, we will review all of your treatment options and help you choose the one you need for optimal results.